rubocop/ruby-style-guide/README.md

 ## Design

-* Code in a functional way, avoiding mutation when it makes sense.
+* Code in a functional way, avoiding mutation when that makes sense.
 * Do not mutate arguments unless that is the purpose of the method.
 * Do not mess around in core classes when writing libraries.
 (Do not monkey patch them.)